rafanahmed/QC-RNN-Overfitting-CaseStudy/README.md

-# Case Study: Overfitting an RNN Trading Strategy on QuantConnect
+# QuantConnect Walk-Forward RNN Trading Strategy (Case Study: Overfitting in Quant Models)

 This project showcases a Recurrent Neural Network (RNN)-based trading strategy built on QuantConnect using walk-forward training methodology.
 While technically sound in its structure, this strategy **ultimately failed** due to overfitting—a common but critical pitfall in quantitative modeling.